ManolisPapd/IDEddit/README.md

   * [Class] (Java class that has been used as an example)

 ### Issues to keep in mind
-  * The application can break crash easily, if there are a lot of requests.
+  * The application can crash if there are a lot of requests, f.e. .
   * Some comments won't be displayed due to Reddit API limitations, more info [here]

 [//]: #